buxxket/gowatch/README.md

 # gowatch

 ## about
-**Gowatch** is a simple terminal-based stopwatch.
+**Gowatch** is a simple, multi-platform, terminal-based stopwatch that is controlled by global hotkeys.
+It works with Linux (X11 only), MacOS, and Windows (native, not WSL).
 This project is an very simple alternative to something like [LiveSplit](https://livesplit.org/), but much lighter-weight.
 I built this as I couldn't find a good stopwatch tool to use in DBD 1v1s on Linux, and other solutions never seemed to grab the hotkeys from my system while I was in-game.
 So, rather than try and figure out why DWM wouldn't pass these keys through, I spent an afternoon making this.

 ## requirements
 You will need Go to build the project.
 You can find installation instructions